-Being the follow-up to Back in Black, the album came with struggles, of course, due to the band fed up with record-producer Mutt Lange and manager Peter Mensch.
+Being the follow-up to Back in Black, the album came with struggles; of course, from the band fed up with record-producer Mutt Lange and manager Peter Mensch.
 Lange was a perfectionist and wanted things done a certain way, which can be time-consuming at times.
-Brian Johnson and the Young brothers spent quite some time lying on the sofa waiting for Lange to be ready, and start recording.
+Brian Johnson and the Young brothers spent quite some time lying on the sofa waiting for Lange to be ready and start recording.
 They were “bored sh*tless!”

 Mensch was about discovering new acts and managing multiple bands at the same time.
 It seemed that he lacked sympathy, and the care wasn’t there anymore, from the band’s perspective.
 They were already having a hard time with Lange, and Mensch hadn’t seen that.
 You can read the full article here about the struggles of making For Those About to Rock We Salute You.

 Enough said about that, though!
 This album kicks a**!
 There’s no bad song on it, some stronger than others, but still better than today’s music!
 From the 80s to the early 90s, Johnson’s vocals were top-notch.
 Your throat hurts listening to these songs because it’s like, “how the heck does he do it?”
 People can’t underestimate Phil Rudd’s drums, especially on the fills during “Inject the Venom.”